Correlations in a quantum switch-based heat engine with measurements: A proof-of-principle demonstration: Extended heat engine with SCO

 are determined by \begin{widetext}

-\end{widetext} Unlike in the case of definite or probabilistic causal order, these coherence terms do not necessarily vanish.
-If, however, $\Lambda_{X/Y}^{(a,a')}[\varrho_{\rm in}]$ are diagonal, post-selection merely corresponds to applying one of two effective measurement channels with strengths
+\end{widetext} Unlike in the case of definite or probabilistic causal order, these coherence terms do not necessarily vanish, depending explicitly on the off-diagonal blocks of $\varrho_{\rm in}$.
+If, however, $\Lambda_{X/Y}^{(a,a')}[\varrho_{\rm in}]$ are diagonal, preparation of the states \eqref{app:postselectedstates} merely corresponds to applying one of two effective measurement channels with strengths

 where

 Nevertheless, unlike \eqref{app:incStrength}, the effective measurement strengths $\bar{a}_{\pm}$ need not lie within the interval $[\min(a,a'),\max(a,a')]$, underscoring that the SCO leads to operational outcomes unattainable by any classical mixture of the two measurement sequences.